-Because Hemlibra helps your blood to clot, taking other clotting medicines at the same time can make the blood clot too much.
 Clinical experience indicates Hemlibra interacts with aPCC.
 Serious and potentially life-threatening side effects can occur when aPCC is used in people who are also receiving Hemlibra.
 Use of aPCC should be avoided unless no other treatment can be used.
-You should only use aPCC if advised to do so by your haemophilia care team.
-See page 20 of this booklet, the package leaflet contained in the box with your medicine, the guide for patients/carers and patient alert card for additional information.
+See the package leaflet contained in the box with your medicine, the guide for patients/carers and patient alert card for additional information.